syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ---
 layout: post
 title: Flutter Hijri Date Picker | Date Picker | Date Selection | Syncfusion
-description: Learn about the hijri date picker support to display the lunar calendar, and handle the selection on it.
+description: Learn about the Hijri date picker support to display the lunar calendar and handle the selection on it.
 platform: flutter
 control: SfDateRangePicker
 documentation: ug
 ---

 # Hijri date range picker
-Along with Gregorian calendar, the picker package contains Hijri date picker to display the Islamic calendar.
+Along with the Gregorian calendar, the picker package contains a Hijri date picker to display the Islamic calendar.
 Islamic calendar or Hijri calendar is a lunar calendar consisting of 12 months in a year of 354 or 355 days.
-To know more about Islamic calendar, kindly refer [Wikipedia](https://en.wikipedia.org/wiki/Islamic_calendar).
+To know more about the Islamic calendar, kindly refer to [Wikipedia](https://en.wikipedia.org/wiki/Islamic_calendar).

-It consists of all the Gregorian calendar functionalities like, min and max date, first day of week , different selection modes, RTL and customization for special dates.
+It consists of all the Gregorian calendar functionalities like min and max date, the first day of the week, different selection modes, RTL, and customization for special dates.

-To display Hijri date picker, initialize [HijriDateRangePicker]() widget as a child of any widget.
-Here Hijri date range picker added as a child of the scaffold widget.
+To display the Hijri date picker, initialize the [HijriDateRangePicker]() widget as a child of any widget.
+Here, the Hijri date range picker added as a child of the scaffold widget.

 {% tabs %}
 {% highlight Dart %}